nikodunk/roomsolar/content/blog/how-to-convert-a-ford-transit-to-off-run-off-solar.md

 ![](/img_cms/gene-5.jpg)

-His beautiful Sprinter van is what you could call on the more luxurious end of the spectrum (it is a flagship after all), and includes everything from a fold-down TV including a Switch with internet connection for off-grid Smash Bros sessions, to a full roll-out e-bike docking system.
+His beautiful Ford Transit van is what you could call on the more luxurious end of the spectrum (it is a flagship after all), and includes everything from a fold-down TV including a Switch with internet connection for off-grid Smash Bros sessions, to a full roll-out e-bike docking system.

 ![solarpoweredluxuriousvan](/img_cms/gene-4.jpg "Solar Powered Luxurious Van")

-The model is a 2019 Mercedes Sprinter, and Gene’s team started off by fully insulating the van.
-Then, they mounted two high-powered 100W solar panels to the roof and ran the cabling to the base of the bus.
+The model is a 2019 Ford Transit, and Gene’s team started off by fully insulating the van.
+Then, they mounted two high-powered 180W solar panels to the roof and ran the cabling to the base of the bus.

 ![solarpanelsonvan](/img_cms/gene-1.jpg "Solar Panels on Van")

 The power requirements of the bus are more significant, with a TV, internet connectivity, numerous devices, lights, and an air conditioner.
-So a 2000W inverter was the way to go.
+So a 2000W pure sine inverter was the way to go.

 ![insides of gene's pyon vans including 2000w inverter](/img_cms/gene-3.jpg "insides of gene's pyon vans including 2000w inverter")

-For the solar controller, a Bluetooth-connected charge controller was hooked up to the system (capable of up to 400W solar input, but currently not maxed out).
+For the solar controller, a Bluetooth-connected CTEK solar charge controller was hooked up to the system (capable of up to 400W solar input, but currently not maxed out).

+On the storage side, Gene's setup includes two massive 350 Ah AGM batteries, totalling 8.4kWh (350Ah * 12v) of storage (probably around 4kWh of usable as they're AGM batteries).

 ![Pyon vans solar diagram](/img_cms/pyon_vans_diagram.jpg "The full system setup")